 Guests will have the option to determine housekeeping frequency.

 All hotel staff will undergo daily health screenings.

 Keeping on-tour transportation safe is a major focus of our team who has worked with hundreds of partners to ensure continuity in health and safety protocols:

-On motorcoaches and other on-tour ground transportation, such as airport transfers, the guest should expect physical distancing and will be required to wear face coverings if unable to maintain physical distance.
+On motorcoaches and other on-tour ground transportation, such as airport transfers, the guest should expect physical distancing (6ft, roughly 2m) and will be required to wear face coverings if unable to maintain physical distance.

 Prior to each trip, our motorcoaches (we have secured a vehicle larger than group size to add spacing between guests), vans, airport transfer vehicles, and on-tour aircraft will undergo a deep sanitizing process.

 Luggage may also be sanitized at each movement.

 Drivers will wear gloves and face coverings during all guest-facing interactions.